 The chart on the left illustrates the level of the 2- and 10-year U.S. Treasury real yields.
 As real yields matter more to the real economy, investors watch these bonds closely for a signal of oncoming recession.
 The most recent recession was an exception given it was triggered by a pandemic, rather than an economic or financial market event.
-Nonetheless, this illustrates that interest rates are still relatively low and could provide some support to future economic recovery.
+Nonetheless, this illustrates that interest rates are still relatively low and could provide room for monetary policy tightening by the Federal Reserve to curb inflationary pressure.